AVOIDING RAGDOLL KITTEN SCAMS

 Importance of Social Media Presence

-Having a Facebook page for their cattery is a common practice for reputable breeders, as it provides a platform for sharing information, updates, and interactions with potential buyers.
-If a breeder does not have a Facebook page, it could be a cause for caution.
-Checking their Facebook and Instagram profiles, if available, can offer valuable insights into their credibility and the quality of their breeding program.
-These social media platforms allow breeders to showcase their cats, share testimonials from satisfied customers, and provide regular updates on their kittens.
-Lack of presence on these platforms may not necessarily indicate a scam, but it's worth considering as part of your overall assessment when evaluating a breeder's legitimacy.
+Having a Facebook page for your cattery is common practice for reputable breeders as it’s a platform to share information, updates and interact with potential buyers.
+If a breeder doesn’t have a Facebook page it could be a cause for caution.
+Check their Facebook and Instagram profiles if they have them and you’ll get an idea of their credibility and breeding program.
+These social media platforms allow breeders to show off their cats, share testimonials from satisfied customers and post regular updates on their kittens.
+Not being on these platforms doesn’t necessarily mean they’re a scam but it’s worth considering as part of your overall assessment when evaluating a breeder.

 Importance of a Professional Website